Chapter 5: Protection against violence & harassment

 What is the difference between a domestic violence and personal violence order?

-There are two types of AVOs, Apprehended Domestic Violence Orders (ADVOs) and Apprehended Personal Violence orders (APVOs).
-You can apply for an ADVO if you are involved or were previously involved in a “domestic relationship” with that person.
+There are two types of AVOs; Apprehended Domestic Violence Orders (ADVOs) and Apprehended Personal Violence orders (APVOs).
+You can apply for an ADVO if you are in or were previously in a “domestic relationship” with that person.
 Section 5 of the Domestic Violence Act sets out the definition of “domestic relationship”.
-The definition is broad and includes the relationship between two people living in the same residential facility.
-A woman’s ex-partner and current partner are also considered to be in a domestic relationship with each other, even if they have never met.
+The definition is broad and includes relationships between two people living in the same residential facility.
+A person’s ex-partner and current partner are also considered to be in a domestic relationship with each other, even if they have never met.

 The information in this booklet is about ADVOs.

-Every ADVO includes the order that the defendant must not:
+Every ADVO includes orders that the defendant must not:

 - assault or threaten;